Toddler miraculously survives fall down steep embankment in Arkansas

 "Not to overplay anything, it’s a bit of a miracle that the tree caught her just right and kept her from going into the water," Chapman said.
 "You can call it luck, divine intervention, a miracle, whatever you like."

-Firefighters secured the mom in a basket stretcher and strapped year-old girl to a rescuer as they were all hoisted back up the embankment to safety, authorities said.
+Firefighters secured the mom in a basket stretcher and strapped the child to a rescuer as they were all hoisted back up the embankment to safety, authorities said.

 The child suffered a bloody nose in the fall, the mom said in a 911 call.
 But the little girl was otherwise unharmed and didn't even go to the hospital.

-"My baby, I thought I had the brakes on on her stroller and it went down the hill and I followed her," the frightened mother told a 911 dispatcher.
+"My baby, I thought I had the brakes on on her stroller and it went down the hill and I followed her," the frightened mother told the 911 dispatcher.